Vril: Literary significance and reception

 Now, as some bodies are charged with electricity like the torpedo or electric eel, and never can communicate that power to other bodies, so I suppose the existence of a race charged with that electricity and having acquired the art to concentrate and direct it in a word, to be conductors of its lightnings.
 If you can suggest any other idea of carrying out that idea of a destroying race, I should be glad.
 Probably even the notion of Vril might be more cleared from mysticism or mesmerism by being simply defined to be electricity and conducted by those staves or rods, omitting all about mesmeric passes, etc.

 Bulwer-Lytton has been regarded as an "initiate" or "adept" by esotericists, especially because of his Rosicrucian novel Zanoni (1842).
 However, there is no historical evidence that suggests that Bulwer-Lytton can be seen as an occultist, or that he was a member of any kind of esoteric association.
-Instead, it has been shown that Bulwer-Lytton has been "esotericized" since the 1870s.
+Instead, it has been shown that Bulwer-Lytton has been "esotericised" since the 1870s.
 In 1870, the Societas Rosicruciana in Anglia appointed Bulwer-Lytton as its "Grand Patron".
 Although Bulwer-Lytton complained about this by letter in 1872, the claim was never revoked.
 Other claims, such as his supposed membership in the German Masonic lodge Zur aufgehenden Morgenröthe, have been proven wrong.

 Those claims, as well as the recurrent esoteric topics in Bulwer-Lytton's works, convinced some commentators that the fictionalised Vril was based on a real magical force.
 Helena Blavatsky, the founder of theosophy, endorsed this view in her book Isis Unveiled (1877) and again in The Secret Doctrine (1888).
 In Blavatsky's writing, the Vril power and its attainment by a superhuman elite are worked into a mystical doctrine of race.
 However, the character of the subterranean people was transformed.
 Instead of potential conquerors, they were benevolent (if mysterious) spiritual guides.
 Blavatsky's recurrent homage to Bulwer-Lytton and the Vril force has exerted a lasting influence on other esoteric authors.

-When the theosophist William Scott-Elliot described life in Atlantis in "The Story of Atlantis & The Lost Lemuria" (1896), he mentioned Atlantean aircraft propelled by Vril-force.
+When William Scott-Elliot, a British theosophist, described life in Atlantis in "The Story of Atlantis & The Lost Lemuria" (1896), he mentioned Atlantean aircraft propelled by Vril-force.
 His books are still published by the Theosophical Society.
-Scott-Elliot's description of Atlantean aircraft has been identified as an early inspiration for authors who have related the Vril force to UFOs after World War II.
+Scott-Elliot's description of Atlantean aircraft has been identified as an early inspiration for authors who have related the Vril force to UFOs after the Second World War.

-George Bernard Shaw read the book and was attracted to the idea of Vril, according to Michael Holroyd's biography of him.
+The Irish playwright George Bernard Shaw read the book and was attracted to the idea of Vril, according to Michael Holroyd's biography of him.

-French writer Jules Lermina included a Vril-powered flying machine in his 1910 novel L'Effrayante Aventure (Panic in Paris).
+The French writer Jules Lermina included a Vril-powered flying machine in his 1910 novel L'Effrayante Aventure (Panic in Paris).

 David Bowie's 1971 song "Oh!
 You Pretty Things" makes reference to the novel.